 Got a Pond Story you want to share?
 Email Kristin Andres email@example.com

 Pond Stories are a collection of writings from Cape Codders and visitors who love the 1000 local ponds that dot the Cape.
-Endearing as much as environmentally aware, we hope this collection of stories awakens your inner environmentalist to think deeper about our human impacts to these unique bodies of water.
+We hope this collection of stories, that are as much endearing as they are environmentally aware, will awaken your inner environmentalist to think deeper about our human impacts to these unique bodies of water.

 Check out these valuable resources to learn more about the current challenges Cape Cod ponds are facing and how you can be a better pond steward in your town.